GoogleCloudPlatform/fda-mystudies/README.md

 The FDA’s MyStudies platform enables organizations to quickly build and deploy studies that interact with participants through purpose-built apps on iOS and Android.
 MyStudies apps can be distributed to participants directly (for example, when collecting patient-reported outcomes in support of a traditional clinical trial), or made available through the App Store and Google Play (for large-scale open-enrollment studies).

 This open-source repository contains all of the code necessary to run FDA MyStudies on the infrastructure of choice.
 Optional open-source [deployment tools](Terraform/README.md) are included for semi-automated deployment to Google Cloud Platform (GCP).
 These tools stand up an FDA MyStudies implementation in 1 hour, and are designed with specific compliance guidelines in mind, making the end-to-end compliance journey easier for organizations.

 Upon completing deployment, FDA MyStudies platform components will be available for use.
-A summary of these components is below – a detailed overview of the platform architecture can be found [here](documentation/architecture_overview.md).
+A summary of these components is below.<!-- – a detailed overview of the platform architecture can be found [here](documentation/architecture_overview.md).-->

 <table>
   <tr>